thanh-code-hub/evondos-assignment/README.md

 ## REQUIREMENT ANALYSIS
 - Allow users to view, add, edit, and delete patient records
-  - different views and functionalities => use routes
+  - different views and functionalities
+    - use routes
 - A patient record should include the patient's name, date of birth, medical condition in a free text form, and the date of the next appointment.
-  - => Data object can be translated to form value
+  - Data object can be translated to form value
 - search functionality to filter patient records by name or other fields
-  - => filter from either frontend or backend, depends on the size of database and use case
+  - filter from either frontend or backend, depends on the size of database and use case.
+    - For now: filter on the Frontend
-- Backend can Node or Django
+- Backend: Node
+  - => APIs for GET, POST, PUT, DELETE
+- Database: PostgreSQL
+- Testing: jest
 - Responsive UI
   - Tailwind CSS